Himachal Pradesh Bank Holidays List 2017Today – 1 May 2017 – is not a holiday in Himachal Pradesh.

 Visit himachal.nic.in for the official announcement.

-Public holidays in Himachal Pradesh are approved by the government of the state as well as the Indian government.
+Bank holidays in Himachal Pradesh are approved by the government of the state as well as the Indian government.
 Although there are holidays that are celebrated throughout India, such as Independence Day, Republic Day and Gandhi’s birthday, other holidays are determined by each state with Himachal Pradesh no exception.
 In Himachal Pradesh some of these holidays relate to the history and culture of the state while others represent religious celebrations that relate to Hindu, Muslim and Buddhist beliefs.

 Himachal Pradesh also recognises three holidays that are specifically for women.
 On these holidays, all female employees working in government offices, educational institutions and private companies are provided paid holidays.